awslabs/aws-encryption-sdk-specification/changes/2020-07-13_detect-base64-encoded-messages/change.md

 ## Operational Implications

-This change should have positive operational impact, as it should reduce the number of support engagements with customers necessary to help diagnose failures due to this root cause.
+This change should have positive operational impact because it removes ambiguity on a common failure mode, reducing potential for customer confusion and increasing the likelihood that customers can diagnose this root cause without needing to contact us.

 ## Guide-level Explanation